rjrferreira/The-Loop/ticket-loop - sqlite3/README.md

 ### Run project

-Then you need to have a local Redis server running in port 6379.
+You need to have a local Redis server running in port 6379.

 Now you are ready to start your application.
 In the root folder run the following command: